Tina Wainscott

 Tina Wainscott (born Tina Ritter) is an American author of suspense novels and category romance novels.

 Biography

 Tina Wainscott was born in Naples, Florida.
-She was graduated from Lely High School in Naples in 1983 and studied business at Edison College.
+She graduated from Lely High School in Naples in 1983 and studied business at Edison College.
 While attending college she often found herself daydreaming about stories, and eventually left school to devote herself to writing short stories.
 To enhance her skills, Wainscott attended night classes in creative writing.
 The creative writing classes helped Wainscott to become more focused, as she was expected to deliver new material in each session.
 Her third attempt at writing a novel won a prize in a Romance Writers of America competition in 1993, helping her to gain an agent.
 The manuscript, On the Way to Heaven, sold the following and was published in 1995.
 This paranormal romance was very popular, and within six months her publisher had released the sequel, Shades of Heaven.